Add custom resolution parameters to a client SDK or an HTTP API request to pass additional information during domain name resolution.

 Replace 203.107.XXX.XXX with the HTTPDNS service IP address.
 For more information, see Obtain the service IP address.

-Replace {accountId} with the corresponding value specified in the console.
+Replace {accountId} with your account ID from the console.

-Replace {Domain name} with the domain name that you want to resolve.
+Replace {Domain name} with the domain name to resolve.

-Replace {IP address of a specific line} with the IP address of the client that you need to verify.
+Replace {IP address of a specific line} with the client IP address to verify.

 Prefix custom resolution parameters with